rogerwng/SFPD_Crime/README.md

 - Suspicious Occurences
 - ...

 Size of the final unified dataset with focus on major incidents is ~670k.

+### ***"preprocess.ipynb"* - Preprocessing**
+This notebook details my preprocessing pipeline.
+Categorical columns are either left as is (for tree models) or compressed into latent embeddings via autoencoder.
+Data is also scaled with MinMaxScalar and StandardScalar.